[drone-review id=”12702″ image=”video”]

-At first glance this sporty-looking new drone captured our interest.
+At first glance this sporty-looking drone captured our interest.
 We then learned all about the DJI Mavic Air and knew we were in for a treat.
-That was at launch, from that point forward we flew this folding quadcopter , we took a month before releasing our official opinions of the drone.
-Over a year later, our feeling haven’t changed much, we still enjoy this thing, we often still reach for it first when we are going for a casual flight.
+That was at launch, from that point forward we flew this folding quadcopter, we took a month before releasing our official opinions of the drone.
+Several years later, we still think the Mavic Air is a superb drone for flying, but there are absolutely better flying cameras to consider before you spend your money.

 DJI may have had a lot planned for 2018, but it all started with the Mavic Air – if what we are experiencing so far is any indication, it’s going to be a good year.
 Let’s dive in, this is our DJI Mavic Air review.

 - Compact design